 T Dubb O is a hip-hop artist born in Saint Louis, MO.
 He is as dedicated to the streets as he is to his art of music.
 He began freestyling at the age of 6 and progressed to writing, producing and recording by the age of 11.

-In 2010 T-Dubb entered the Streets Status Battle League arena and was quickly recognized as one of the best rappers coming out of Missouri.
-Dubb made a name for himself internationally on the battle-rap scene.
+In 2010, Dubb entered the Streets Status Battle League arena and was quickly recognized internationally as one of the best rappers coming out of Missouri.
 From there, he released a couple mixtapes that destroyed the stereotype that battle MC’s could not make good music and became cult classics on the underground scene.
-In 2011, the release of Mobstar Maniac 1 came to fame, following Mobstar Maniac 2 in 2012.
-T-Dubb-O has enjoyed a rapid ascent in the music world and had gained a lot more attention after realeasing his third mixtape Mobstar Maniac 3, in 2014 which saw over 80,000 downloads with no radio play.
-It featured the catchy single “U Mad.”
-On a steady stream of progressive releases 2014 saw 3.6 and Bruce Vs Bane.
+T Dubb O has enjoyed a rapid ascent in the music world and had gained a lot more attention after realeasing his third mixtape Mobstar Maniac 3.
 January 15th, 2016 Dubb released his debut album entitled "The Drop" and is nothing short of classic.
-The album garnered international support even being featured on BET france.
+The album garnered international support even being featured on BET France.

 Dubb has collaborated with legends like Freeway, Crooked I, Project Pat, Pastor Troy, & Young Noble from 2 pac’s group The Outlawz.
 Dubb has been featured on 106 & Park, Rollingstone, Revolt TV, etc. He has also been featured in some of Urban America’s top publications such as The Source and Ebony Magazine.